-- (6) The applicant shall provide the approved wetland delineation and associated report in the application as required in section 900-2.15 of this Part. - (f) Water Resources and Aquatic Ecology. - (1) At the earliest point possible in the applicant's preliminary project planning, the applicant shall conduct a stream delineation to identify all federal, state waters regulated pursuant to ECL Article 15, and locally regulated surface waters present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections, as well as federal, state, and locally regulated surface waters within one hundred (100) feet beyond the limit of disturbance that may be hydrologically or ecologically influenced by development of the facility site and the surface waters identified above.
-The surface water map shall indicate the jurisdictional boundaries of all state waters regulated pursuant to ECL Article 15.
-For adjacent properties without accessibility, surveys shall be based on remote sensing data, interpretation of wetlands and soils mapping, topographic maps, observations from adjacent accessible properties and aerial photography. - (2) The applicant shall submit a draft report to the Office, with a copy to the NYSDEC, consisting of a description of the stream characteristics, NYSDEC classification of stream mapped features, the Fisheries Index Number (FIN) or Waterbody Index Number (WIN), a description of stream flow (perennial, intermittent, or ephemeral), summary of the field data collected, and an ArcGIS compliant geo-database (or shapefiles) of the location of streams and other waterbodies. - (3) The applicant shall consult with the Office, and as necessary with the NYSDEC, to determine which waters are regulated pursuant to ECL Article 15 and Section 401 of the Clean Water Act, if applicable. - (4) At the request of the Office, the NYSDEC shall review the draft delineation and advise the Office if any of the proposed facility components could impact streams otherwise regulated pursuant to ECL Article 15 or Section 401 of the Clean Water Act, if applicable.
-The Office, with a copy to the NYSDEC, shall provide a determination to the applicant within sixty (60) days of receipt of the applicant's draft stream delineation report, provided that weather and ground conditions are suitable for making such a determination.
-In the event that weather or ground conditions prevent the Office from making a determination within sixty (60) days, the Office shall provide a determination to the applicant as soon as practicable, following suitable weather and ground conditions. - (5) The applicant shall provide an approved stream delineation report in the application as required by section 900-2.14 of this Part. - (g) NYS threatened or endangered species.
+- (5) The applicant shall provide the approved wetland delineation and associated report in the application as required in section 900-2.15 of this Part. - (f) Water Resources and Aquatic Ecology. - (1) At the earliest point possible in the applicant's preliminary project planning, the applicant shall conduct a surface water delineation to identify the location of all federal, state waters regulated pursuant to ECL Article 15, and locally regulated surface waters present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections.
+The surface water map shall indicate the jurisdictional boundaries of all state waterbodies regulated pursuant to ECL Article 15.
+For adjacent properties without accessibility, waterbody delineations may be estimated using remote sensing data, interpretation of wetlands and soils mapping, topographic maps, observations from adjacent accessible properties and aerial imagery. - (2) The applicant shall submit a draft surface water delineation report to the Office, with a copy to the NYSDEC, consisting of a description of the waterbody characteristics, NYS water quality classification of mapped features, the Fisheries Index Number (FIN) or Waterbody Index Number (WIN), a description of stream flow (perennial, intermittent, or ephemeral), summary of the field data collected, and an ArcGIS compliant shapefile(s) or geo-database of the location of streams and other waterbodies. - (3) The applicant shall consult with the Office, and as necessary with the NYSDEC, to determine which waters are state-regulated pursuant to ECL Article 15. - (4) At the request of the Office, the NYSDEC shall review the draft delineation and advise the Office if any of the proposed facility components could impact state-regulated waterbodies pursuant to ECL Article 15.
+The Office, with a copy to the NYSDEC, shall provide a final approved jurisdictional determination to the applicant within sixty (60) days of receipt of the applicant's draft surface water delineation report, provided that weather and ground conditions are suitable for making such a determination.
+In the event that weather or ground conditions prevent the Office from making a determination within sixty (60) days, the Office shall provide a determination to the applicant as soon as practicable, following suitable weather and ground conditions. - (5) The applicant shall provide an approved surface water delineation report in the application as required by section 900-2.14 of this Part. - (g) NYS threatened or endangered species.